techthumb1/Image-Based-Diagnostic-Assistant/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-Please ensure your code adheres to our coding standards and includes appropriate tests.
+Please ensure your code adheres to the coding standards and includes appropriate tests.

 ## License